Winter 2022-2023 will be offered from December 19, 2022 to January 15, 2023.

 The winter session will be offered entirely online.

 The winter session is open to current undergraduate students in good academic standing at Saint Louis University, including Visiting Students and students enrolled in the School for Professional Studies.
-No incoming, first time freshmen or Madrid students are permitted to take classes through the winter session, including students who take Madrid fall 2021 courses.
+No incoming, first time freshmen or Madrid students are permitted to take classes through the winter session, including students who take Madrid fall 2022 and/or Madrid spring 2023 courses.
 Additionally, a winter session course cannot be your first class at Saint Louis University.

 If you are a non-SLU student, please fill out the visiting student application and a staff member will assist you with registration.